raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 p.s. [(unlikely to be) The Last Word on Interviewing for a JavaScript Job](http://raganwald.com/2015/02/23/the-last-word-on-interviewing.html)

-p.s.
+p.p.s.
 The Carpenter probably cribbed the solution from [The "Drunken Walk" Programming Problem](http://raganwald.com/2013/02/17/a-drunken-walk.html), and [Solving the "Drunken Walk" problem with iterators](http://raganwald.com/2013/02/18/drunken-walk-solution.html).